 If you are reading this and outraged by what is going on, please email or letter to Banco Santander S.A. with a link to this page to complain that they are receiving money obtained by deception.
+More recently they are using GE Money Bank in the Czech Republic, maybe because Banco Santander has realized that they are party to a clear scam.
 Here are their details if you want to do this:

 If you are in the United Kingdom, check out Santander UK Complaints

 Go to their website https://www.gemoney.cz/en/contact-us/contacts and ring them and ask how to make a formal complaint.
 They also have a facebook page and linked-in page, so put your complaints there.
 If you are really wanting to end this, why not start a facebook campaign on stopping this bank giving banking facilities to a known scammer?
 This would really help other people.